Fat loss is as simple unbalancing the calories in vs calories out equation... eating less and moving more right??

 Cravings triggered by the bodies hormones.

-The lack of sleep is going to increase stress hormone cortisol, decreases testosterone leptin, and decrease sensitivity to neurotransmitters such as dopamine.
+The lack of sleep is going to increase the stress hormone cortisol, decreases testosterone leptin, and decrease sensitivity to neurotransmitters such as dopamine.
 A perfect biological recipe for junk food cravings.

 Stop fighting against the body.
 Work with the body.
 Understand the importance of hormones and how they have a bigger role to play than the amount of calories you eat.